Mazda: Post-Ford efforts

 Mazda began producing its first mass-production electric car, the Mazda MX-30 EV, in May 2020, after its debut in October 2019 at the Tokyo Motor Show.

 In November 2020, Mazda revealed a series of inline-six engines with 48-volt mild hybrid, plug-in hybrid, petrol, diesel and Skyactiv-X applications.
-The company confirmed that these engines would be paired their upcoming 'Large' architecture, which would be a longitudinal rear-wheel drive platform.
+The company confirmed that these engines would be paired its upcoming 'Large' architecture, which would be a longitudinal rear-wheel drive platform.
 The engines and the platform debuted with the Mazda CX-60 in March 2022, which forms the Large Product Group that were joined by the CX-90, CX-70 and CX-80.

 In April 2024, Mazda introduced the Mazda EZ-6, an electric sedan jointly developed with Chinese manufacturer Changan Automobile.
 In October 2024, Mazda and Changan announced a 10 billion yuan (US$1.4 billion) investment to jointly develop and produce electric vehicles in China by 2027.
 In April 2025, Mazda shipped its first batch of the EZ-6 EV, marketed globally as the Mazda 6e, from China for export to Europe.